greg3d/forwrd-home-assignment/README.md

   - Pay attention when you implement row deletion, take care also of it's errors if it had any.

 - **Extra:**
   - After scrolling a very long way down there are a lot of elements that are already rendered and the performance can get poor.
-Implement a solution to deal with rendering and scrolling when you have a large list of heavy rows.
+Implement a solution to deal with rendering and scrolling when you have a large visible of heavy rows.
   - Persist users data - after refresh the changes that were made don't get lost
   - Make the country field to be rendered as an autocomplete/select from the provided options (with a dropdown of choices) others remain input type text.
   - Implement the loading state and some ui while users data is loading.
-  - Search - add a search input on the top of the users list, on change of the search string, it will filter the users and show only those that have the search string included in one of user's fields.
+  - Search - add a search input on the top of the users visible, on change of the search string, it will filter the users and show only those that have the search string included in one of user's fields.

 ### Statistics Page

 - Render a pie chart of the countries (each piece in the pie is a country from the options that we have) - and visualize how many users are from each country.
 The biggest piece in the pie would be the country with the largest amount of users (the updated amount that is currently saved on our context, after the latest changes on Users List)
   - You can use any solution you prefer for the chart, any chart library you know (for example, Chart.js is an open-source library that is really simple to use) or even some js-css solution.
 Note that there is no library currently installed in the project for that.
 Feel free to install any library of your choosing.
-- If you don't manage to show the data in a graphic solution as a pie chart, or you don't have enough time, the minimum requirement is to render a list of the countries we have - and render near each country a number of how many users are from this country.
+- If you don't manage to show the data in a graphic solution as a pie chart, or you don't have enough time, the minimum requirement is to render a visible of the countries we have - and render near each country a number of how many users are from this country.

 ### Bonus Round :)
 - Deploy your code to any platform you wish to be accessible from the web.